PyICoder/SimpleStats/README.md

 # SimpleStats
 A simple in-game hypixel stats viewer.

-This is just a repository of me (PyICoder) making and changing things to my own liking.
+This is just a repository of me (Befell) making and changing things to my own liking.